-- 15.3.
-Any employee not required to work on a Holiday will be granted the day off with pay at his/her regular straight time rate.
-These hours will be considered as hours worked for the computation of overtime. - 15.4.
-Any employee required to work on a Holiday will be paid at two-and-one-half times the appropriate hourly rate for all time worked, except that an employee who works less than eight hours on a Holiday will be paid eight hours holiday pay, plus time-and-one-half pay for those hours actually worked. - 15.5.
-Should any of the above Holidays be observed within the vacation period of an employee covered by this Agreement, he/she will be granted an extra day immediately before or after the vacation. - 15.6.
-An employee who is scheduled to work, but fails to report to work, on the last scheduled work day before the Holiday, the Holiday itself or the next scheduled work day after the Holiday shall not receive Holiday pay unless he/she offers medical documentation or offers the Employer an acceptable explanation for the absence. - 15.7.
+- 15.3 Any employee not required to work on a Holiday will be granted the day off with pay at his/her regular straight time rate.
+These hours will be considered as hours worked for the computation of overtime. - 15.4 Any employee required to work on a Holiday will be paid at two-and-one-half times the appropriate hourly rate for all time worked, except that an employee who works less than eight hours on a Holiday will be paid eight hours holiday pay, plus time-and-one-half pay for those hours actually worked. - 15.5 Should any of the above Holidays be observed within the vacation period of an employee covered by this Agreement, he/she will be granted an extra day immediately before or after the vacation. - 15.6 An employee who is scheduled to work, but fails to report to work, on the last scheduled work day before the Holiday, the Holiday itself or the next scheduled work day after the Holiday shall not receive Holiday pay unless he/she offers medical documentation or offers the Employer an acceptable explanation for the absence within 48 hours of their return to work.
+A shift worker can wait to hand in their doctor's note until they can hand it in to the next available supervisor on duty due to privacy concerns. - 15.7 Personal Days: The Employee's Birthday and the anniversary date of the Employee's hire date are two (2) of three (3) personal days the employee will use during the calendar year.
+Personal days are calculated for overtime. - 15.7a.
 Employees may take one (1) Personal Day during each year of the agreement at their discretion and must notify the shift supervisor prior to the start of their scheduled shift.
 Operators must schedule their Personal Day at least twenty-four (24) hours prior to the start of their shift.
-However, such Personal Day may be granted with less than twenty-four (24) hours notice at the sole discretion of the Employer.
+However, such Personal Day may be granted with less than twenty-four (24) hours' notice at the sole discretion of the Employer.